C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_april_2018.md

 - translated the validation survey from German into English
 - checked questionnaire for validation survey in spyder for "null" for sortable items
 - checked questionnaire for validation survey in spyder for values

+## Tuesday
+- installed essentia
+- read about the algorithms in essentia

+## Wednesday
+- tried to run essentia in python --> failed
+- trying to figure out why